 The controls are mediocre.
 On the top of the speaker, four physical buttons let you control the volume, mute the microphone, and activate Alexa without using the wake word 'Alexa'.
 You can also hold down the 'Action' button for 25 seconds to reset the speaker, or you can press it to silence an alarm.
 You can also tap the front of the speaker to snooze an alarm.
 When the microphone is muted, the base of the speaker and the mute button both shine red.

-The soundstage is middling.
-It downmixes stereo content into mono, which doesn't sound as immersive.
-While its directivity is decent, its soundstage isn't perceived to be as open and spacious as some of the other speakers we've tested, like the Apple HomePod.
+The soundstage is very good.
+It plays stereo content, and its directivity is decent.
+However, its soundstage isn't perceived to be as open and spacious as some of the other speakers we've tested, like the Apple HomePod.

 The Amazon Echo has middling dynamics.
 It doesn't get very loud, and there's some compression present when you play it at max volume.
 It may not be ideal to use at parties or in large rooms.